holdings420/Preservingbiologicalmass/README.md

 ## Absorption Fluid
 - High brix content fluid
 - 90-anhydrous ethanol
-- Fluid storage tank contains dessicants such as anhydrous magnesium sulfate for ethanol or excess sucrose.
+- Fluid storage tank contains dessicants such as anhydrous magnesium sulfate for ethanol or excess sucrose if the solvent is water.

 # Method of Preserving Fruit through Reverse Osmosis 9/1/23